Casualty@Holby City: Guest stars

 The crossover episodes include numerous guest stars, typically as patients and their friends and relatives.
 In the December 2004 crossover, John McArdle and Kerry Peers play husband and wife Frank and Sarah Morgan, whose daughter Danielle (Zoe Morgan) receives a heart transplant.
 René Zagger appears as Bob Smith, a tanker driver who crashes into the hospital, and Nicola Stapleton plays his wife Shirley.
 Freema Agyeman plays Kate Hindley, a patient trapped under rubble following the collision, and Keith-Lee Castle appears as isolation ward doctor Phil.
 Annette Badland and Hywel Bennett guest-star in "Something We Can Do" as Wendy and David Winters, whose son Matt (David Alderman) dies following a car accident.
 Emily Hamilton acts as his wife Sarah.
 Steven Pinder plays Tony Harvey, a potential recipient of Matt's donated heart, and Nina Wadia appears as his girlfriend Jean.
 Yvonne O'Grady plays Carol Beddows, whose daughter Lucy (Sarah Bedi) is also a potential recipient.
 The interactive segment of the episode is presented by Robert Winston.

 In the four-part Halloween crossover, James Gaddas guest-stars as Carl O'Leary, the headmaster of a failing school.
 James Pearson plays Adrian Lucas, a pupil who puts acid in the water used in apple bobbing.
 Jason Maza appears as Kris Burrows, whose girlfriend Emma Blakely (Kate Scott) is burned by the acid, and Red Madrell plays Shania Campbell, Emma's best friend who is also burned.
+Regé-Jean Page (credited as Rege Page) appears as Daniel Kimpton, a friend of Kris' who hijacks an ambulance.
 Ade Sapara appears as Edgar Muzenda, a poet and political refugee involved in a car accident, and Nikki Amuka-Bird plays his pregnant wife Moji.
 Louis Mahoney appears as their friend Raymond Opoku.
 The December 2005 crossover features Iain Fletcher as fire officer Iain Bain, Julia Hills as Woody's mother Caroline Joyner, Fiona Glascott as Tara Doyle, a girl trapped when a tunnel collapses, and Gary Whelan as Tara's father Bernie.